aws-samples/aws-modernization-with-docker/content/36_Docker_Build_Cloud/_index.md

 docker buildx build --load -t rent-a-room . end_time=$(date +%s) echo "Build completed in $((end_time - start_time)) seconds"

+# Note: If you encounter a build error about duplicate variable declarations in App.js,
+# you may need to check the file and remove any duplicate declarations of variables like 'isVSCodeServer'
 ```

 Key options explained: